tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Because values will automatically increment, each row's ID is guaranteed to be unique.
 This ensures that SQL does not identify and update the wrong row when CRUD (Create, Read, Update, Delete) statements are implemented (which we'll cover in the following activities).

 * The `INSERT` statements have not changed, as they do not need to insert data specifically into the `customer_id` column.
-SQL automatically provides value for this column, fulfilling the uniqueness constraint by automatically incrementing the last value used as a customer ID.
+SQL automatically provides the values for this column, fulfilling the uniqueness constraint by automatically incrementing the last value used as a customer ID.

 * The data type for the `customer_id` column is automatically assigned as an integer.